Mgot12602/legit-healt/README.md

 -I didn't show any title for the User Details, maybe that would be considered and also a back button to the list of users.

 -When you are in page 2 and change the items per page to 12 it shows empty.
-That coul be prevented.
+That could be prevented.

 -I would improve the loading status UI and the error displaying in the pages.Instead I would like to use the Skeleton component of MUI.

+-All the imports from MUI could be done by accessing the component of the package directly, instead of importing the entire package to improve performance, specially for development.

 ## Doubts